Cashier's Checks: How They Work, Fees, and Safety

 Money orders are similar to cashier's checks.
 They are considered "safe" forms of payment because you can only purchase them with cash (or cash-like instruments such as a debit card or cash advance on a credit card).
-As a result, they shouldn’t bounce (or get returned unpaid) like personal checks.
+As a result, they shouldn’t bounce (or be returned unpaid) like personal checks.

-Money orders come with maximum issue limits, so they might not be useful for significant expenses, like home purchases, but they may cost less for small payments.
+Money orders come with maximum issue limits, so they might not be useful for significant expenses like home purchases, but they may cost less for small payments.

 For more details, read about the differences between money orders and cashier's checks.

 There may be times when you don't know who to make a cashier's check payable to.
 In those cases, you may need some extra creativity or patience.
 Banks may be unwilling to issue a cashier's check with the payee name left blank, and the same goes for requesting a check made payable to "Cash."
 Once a cashier's check is issued, the bank is responsible for it, and most banks are reluctant to hand out blank checks.

 Because of their relative security, cashier’s checks are typically used for high-dollar transactions and payments between people (or businesses) that don't know each other.
 Instead of hoping that your buyer has funds available in their checking account, you can be reasonably confident that a bank has enough cash on hand to pay what you need.

 Cashier’s checks also work for transactions where you need the funds to be settled quickly.

 When you deposit a check, you might see the money in your account, but you can't withdraw all of that money until the bank "clears" the deposit.
 With personal checks, that might take several days or weeks, but with cashier's checks and government-issued checks, the funds are typically available within one business day.